mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Discussion

-During the first quarter, no clients were sending CDA documents into the patient portal.
+During the second quarter, no tracked clients were sending CDA documents into the patient portal.
 Additional testing as well as client education will be investigated to provide more robust data in future quarters.